housni/sheldon/README.md

 ## Avoid `eval`, where possible
 [(Back to top)](#table-of-contents) | [Philosophy](#philosophy)

-The dangers of the `eval` builtin are well known.
+The dangers of the `eval` Bash builtin are well known.
 With that in mind, I avoided using `eval` as much as possible.
 Right now, there are only two instances of `eval` used in Sheldon.
 You can actually check this yourself by running:
 ```bash
 $ make stats
 ```